Essential Guide to Social CRM: Features and Top Tools in 2025

 Overview

-Freshworks CRM (formerly Freshsales) offers social media integration to support teams handling multi-channel communications.
-Its unified team inbox allows businesses to manage customer interactions from social media, email, and phone in one place.
-With AI-powered insights, Freshworks CRM helps teams identify patterns in customer behavior, monitor brand mentions, and automate key workflows for improved customer engagement.
-The system’s segmentation and lead management features aid in relationship building and customer retention, while its ease of use makes it accessible to teams of all sizes.
+Freshworks CRM offers social media CRM integration to support teams handling multi-channel communications.
+Its unified team inbox allows businesses to manage customer interactions from social media, email, and phone in one place, while its AI-powered insights help improve customer engagement.

 Key features